 *Think of your deepest, most profound memories and experiences and see if you can boil them down into just a few sentences.
 Make sure to capture your emotions, and use plenty of description and sensual language (I mean language of the senses).

 I’m excited to be teaching a new class for NYU online where I will share my tips and we will also have so much fun crafting several ready-to-submit Micro Memoir essays.
 I’ll also have editors from several publications share advice on crafting short essays, and what they are looking for.
-Sign up for my class here.
+Sign up is over, but there will be another class later this year.
 And read more about it below.
 And while you’re at it, make sure to follow me on TikTok, where I give publishing advice.

 MICRO MEMOIR: WRITING YOUR LIFE IN 200 WORDS OR LESS